Wally: Batched Private Nearest Neighbor Search at Scale: Optimizing Communication using SHE

-After determining the index of the nearest entry, the client retrieves metadata related to it.
-When the metadata per entry is small, the server responds by returning the metadata for the entire cluster with each query.
-It’s important to note that this doesn’t leak any additional information since the server already knows the query cluster.
-The client then locally selects the metadata associated with the most relevant entry.
-However, if the metadata is large (in kilobytes), it becomes infeasible to download the entire cluster.
-In this case, the client obliviously retrieves the metadata of only the most relevant entry within a single cluster.
-To achieve this, we use Keyword private information retrieval (PIR) scheme based on cuckoo hashing and index PIR.
+When metadata is large (in kilobytes), instead of downloading metadata for the entire cluster, the client obliviously retrieves metadata for only the most relevant entry within a single cluster.
+To achieve that, we employ keyword PIR.

-Concretely, after getting encrypted scores, the client finds the most relevant embedding locally.
-Use the identity of this entry to generate a Keyword PIR query.
-The metadata query is then clustered in which this embedding falls, as well as the Keyword PIR query.
+Our construction is based on cuckoo hashing and SHE-based PIR.
+Concretely, after receiving encrypted scores, the client finds the most relevant embedding and its cluster locally.
+The client then uses the identity of this entry to generate a keyword PIR query against that cluster.
+The metadata query is then the index of the cluster containing this entry, as well as the PIR keyword query.

-\paragraph{Protecting privacy leakage.} Note that, it is still required to protect the query cluster.
-Therefore, clients will require participating in an additional epoch with $\Delta=1$.
-For this epoch also, we required queries to be anonymized, clients generate fake queries, and execute queries at random slots within an epoch.
+\textbf{Protecting privacy in metadata fetch.} Note that we must still protect the query to the cluster.
+Therefore, to fetch metadata, clients participate in an additional epoch with $\Delta=1$.
+As in previous epochs, we also require anonymized queries; clients generate fake queries and execute them at random slots within an epoch.

-\paragraph{Details of Keyword PIR.} The server encode each entry into Keyword-value pair.
-Where keyword equals entry ID and value is the metadata.
-For ease of explanation we assume that each cluster on average consist of $N'$ entries.
-The server uses the cuckoo hashing to map the $N'$ entries into a table of size $O(N')$ using two random hash functions.
-The guarantee is that if a \emph{keyword} is present in the database, it must be at entry index $h_1(\textit{keyword})$ or $h_2(\textit{keyword})$ in the table.
-The client then uses index PIR to privately fetch entries at these two indices and locally find the index containing the entry and associated data. \name\ uses MulPIR~\cite{DBLP:conf/uss/AliLP0SSY21} as the underlying index PIR, an efficient single-server PIR scheme based on SHE.
-We emphasize that even though we initialize \name\ with MulPIR, it is compatible with any recent efficient PIR scheme.
+\textbf{Details of keyword PIR.} The server partitions the metadata entries into $K$ clusters.
+The server encodes each entry as a keyword-value pair, where the keyword is the entry ID and the value is the metadata.
+For ease of explanation, we assume that each cluster consists of at most $N'$ entries.
+The server uses cuckoo hashing to map the $N'$ entries into a table of size $(1+u)N'$ using two random hash functions $h_1$ and $h_2$, where typically $u \approx 0.5$.
+The guarantee is that if a \emph{keyword} is present in the database, it must be located at index $h_1(\textit{keyword})$ or $h_2(\textit{keyword})$ in the table.
+The client uses index PIR to privately fetch entries at these two indices and locally find the index containing the entry and associated data. \name\ uses MulPIR~\cite{DBLP:conf/uss/AliLP0SSY21} as the underlying index PIR, an efficient single-server PIR scheme based on SHE.
+We emphasize that even though we instantiate \name\ with MulPIR, it is compatible with any modern efficient PIR scheme.